binnes/esp8266Workshop/en/part4/TRAINING.md

 ## Creating the training data

 To create the training data you may want to use the interval dashboard to set the interval to something like 5 seconds, to reduce the time needed to gather the required data.
+We are aiming to have a similar number of data points for each class in the training data.

 1. Ensure the ESP8266 is working and you can see the debug output as shown above.
 2. As we want to record class 0 data, leave the DHT sensor alone and wait 30 seconds to ensure the data is stable.
 Then connect up the **cloudant out** node and deploy the flow: ![flow collecting data](screenshots/nr-flow-collecting.png)